a-kossakowski/a-kossakowski/README.md

 ---

 🎓 **Education**
-- 🧬 BSc in Bioinformatics at [SGGW-WULS](https://www.sggw.edu.pl/en/): My academic voyage kick-started with a blend of experimental techniques and bioinformatics approaches to unravel the mysteries of bacteria.
-This early exposure laid the foundation for my love affair with data-driven scientific exploration.
+- 🧬 **BSc in Bioinformatics, [SGGW-WULS](https://www.sggw.edu.pl/en/)**: Initiated my academic career by blending experimental and computational methodologies to investigate bacterial behavior.
+This foundational experience honed my affinity for data-driven research.

-- 🥒 MSc in Bioinformatics at [SGGW-WULS](https://www.sggw.edu.pl/en/): During my master's, I shifted my focus to the fascinating world of cucumbers, employing advanced bioinformatics tools to study their genetic intricacies.
-The versatility of bioinformatics never ceases to amaze me!
+- 🥒 **MSc in Bioinformatics, [SGGW-WULS](https://www.sggw.edu.pl/en/)**: Specialized in cucumber genomics, utilizing cutting-edge bioinformatics approaches to decode their genetic mechanisms.
+The diverse applicability of bioinformatics continues to fascinate me.
+-
-- 🍄 PhD in Bioinformatics at [IBB PAS](https://ibb.edu.pl/en/): My doctoral journey led me into the realm of early diverging fungi.
-Armed with an array of bioinformatic techniques, I embarked on deciphering the genomic secrets of these enigmatic organisms.
+- 🍄 **PhD in Bioinformatics, [IBB PAS](https://ibb.edu.pl/en/)**: Delved into the genomic intricacies of early diverging fungi, employing an assortment of bioinformatics techniques to decipher their proteomic architecture.

 ---

 🔍 **Research Highlights**
-- 🦠 Bacterial Alchemy: In my bachelor's years, I wove together experimental assays and bioinformatics wizardry to decode virulence effectors of _Pseudomonas syringae_, navigating between biology and informatics.
+- **Bacterial Alchemy**: During my undergraduate years, I integrated experimental and computational strategies to explore the virulence factors of _Pseudomonas syringae_, operating at the intersection of biology and informatics.

-- 🥒 Cucumber Chronicles: My master's escapade involved untangling the genomic vine of cucumbers, employing state-of-the-art bioinformatics methods to cultivate a deeper understanding of their giberellin synthesis enzymes.
+- **Cucumber Chronicles**: My Master's research ventured into the genomic aspects of cucumbers, applying modern bioinformatics algorithms to understand their gibberellin synthesis pathways.

-- 🍄 Fungal Odyssey: During my PhD, I embarked on an epic quest through the uncharted territories of early diverging fungi.
-Armed with computational prowess, I've been uncovering various tales encoded in their proteomes, by working mainly on functional annotation of domains of unknown functions and non-domain proteins.
+- **Fungal Odyssey**: My doctoral work led me on a quest through the untapped landscapes of early diverging fungi.
+With computational acumen, I've been contributing to the functional annotation of domains with unknown functions and non-domain proteins.

 ---

 ## 🛠 Skills

-- **Languages**: Python, Bash
+- **Programming Languages**: Python, Bash
-- **Technologies**: HPC, Data Analysis
+- **Technologies**: High-Performance Computing (HPC), Data Analysis
-- **Domains**: Bioinformatics, Proteomics, Genomics, Fungi, Statistics Foundamentals
+- **Domains of Expertise**: Bioinformatics, Proteomics, Genomics, Fungi, Fundamental Statistics
-- **Bioinformatics Tools**: Protein Feature Prediction, Remote Homology Methods
+- **Bioinformatics Specialties**: Protein Feature Prediction, Remote Homology Methods
-- **Other Skills**: Scientific Writing and Reading, Function Annotation of Proteins
+- **Additional Skills**: Scientific Writing and Reading, Protein Function Annotation

 ---